DimaSheiko/apep-docs/docs/framework/conditions/player.md

 PLAYER:OutcombatTime() > 10
 ```

-***
+---

 > ## lost.control

 -   This condition checks if the player is currently under the effect of any of the control states.

 #### Returns `BOOL`

 -   `true` if the player is in any of control states, otherwise `false`.

     `"stunned", "sapped", "disoriented",	"polymorphed", "incapacitated",`
     `"feared",	"horrified", "fleeing",	"intimidated", "asleep", "charmed",`
     `"banished",	"silenced",	"paralyzed"`

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "lost.control"},